akkiittiwari/fake_tweets/readme.md

 - Output :
-    - Details of you Fake Tweeter avatar
+    - Details of your Fake Tweeter avatar
     - Most used hashtags and most retweeted tweets from the Fake Tweeter